 This Corporate Code of Conduct and Ethics and Whistleblower Policy, referred to as the "Code," is intended to provide our associates, as defined below, with a clear understanding of the principles of business conduct and ethics that are expected of them and to aid them in making ethical and legal decisions when conducting the company's business and performing day-to-day duties.
 The standards set forth in the Code apply to us all.
+The policies and principles contained in this Code are in addition to and not in lieu of the terms and conditions of any employment-related agreements or any additional obligations promulgated by the Company.
+The Code sets forth minimum standards which supplement, and do not supersede, any other agreement.
+It does especially not replace (German) statutory law which prevails in any case of discrepancies.
 Every associate of the company must acknowledge his or her review of, and agreement to comply with, the Code as a condition of his or her relationship with the company (see Appendix A attached hereto).
-The terms "us" or "associate" as used throughout the Code means (i) every full and part-time employee of the company and its subsidiaries, (ii) all members of the company's senior management, including the company's Board of Directors, even if such member is not employed by the company.
+The terms "us" or "associate" as used throughout the Code means (i) every full and parttime employee of the company and its subsidiaries, (ii) all members of the company's senior management, including the company's Chief Executive Officer and Chief Financial Officer, and (iii) every member of the company's Board of Directors, even if such member is not employed by the company.
 The term "you" means any associate.